-Richard begins his 10th season in the NFL, ninth overall in Seattle and sixth in the NFL coaching ranks.
+Richard begins his 12th season in the NFL, 11th overall in Seattle and eighth in the NFL coaching ranks.
 He spent three seasons with the Seahawks (2002-04) and one season with the San Francisco 49ers (2005) as a cornerback.

 He was promoted to his current position on February 9, 2015 after spending three seasons (2012-14) as defensive backs coach.
 He joined the club on February 4, 2010 as assistant defensive backs coach.

-After their Super Bowl XLIX run in 2014, CB Richard Sherman and S Earl Thomas were named to the AP All-Pro first-team for the third-consecutive season.
+After their Super Bowl XLIX run in 2014, Sherman and Thomas were named to the AP All-Pro first-team for the third-consecutive season.
 The three-peat selections for Sherman and Thomas put them among the leaders in franchise history.
-Ring of Honor strong safety Kenny Easley also was a three-time first-team All-Pro (1983-85).
-Only the Pro Football Hall of Fame trio of left tackle Walter (six), wide receiver Steve Largent (five) and defensive tackle Cortez Kennedy (four) had more All-Pro selections.
-S Kam Chancellor earned second-consecutive second-team All-Pro honors.
+Easley also was a three-time first-team All-Pro (1983-85).
+Only the Pro Football Hall of Fame trio of left tackle Walter (six), wide receiver Steve Largent (five) and defensive tackle Cortez Kennedy (four) had more first-team All-Pro selections.
+S Kam Chancellor earned second-consecutive second-team All Pro honors.

 Leader of the best secondary in the NFL in 2013, Richard’s unit propelled Seattle’s defense to one of the most dominant in NFL history and best in the last 12 seasons at the time.
 The Seahawks secondary shut down opposing offenses in helping Seattle rank first in the NFL in passing defense (172.0 ypg), interceptions (28) and opposing quarterback passer rating (63.4).
 In Seattle’s Super Bowl XLVIII victory over Denver, Seattle’s secondary held Peyton Manning to 280 passing yards (340.3 avg. in regular season), a 73.5 passer rating (115.1 rating in reg. season) and recorded one interception (by Chancellor).